skurbee/YTArchiver/README.md

 Download, organize, transcribe, search, compress, and browse entire channels

->(patches will pause for a bit, ran out of claude lol. will continue to report issues until I can get them patched)
+>(patches will pause for a bit, will continue to report issues until I can get them patched)